-Trout has double and triple for AngelsLos Angeles Angels left fielder Josh Hamilton, left, and first baseman Albert Pujols joke around before the Angels faced the San Diego Padres in a spring training baseball game Wednesday, March 13, 2013, in Peoria, Ariz.
+Trout has double and triple for AngelsLos Angeles Angels starting pitcher Joe Blanton throws to a San Diego Padres batter during the first inning of a spring training baseball game Wednesday, March 13, 2013, in Peoria, Ariz.
 (AP Photo/Gregory Bull)

 PEORIA, Ariz.
 (AP) -- Peter Bourjos likes the makeup of the Los Angeles Angels lineup.